shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/s3_bucket.md

 ## Media Configuration Setup

-Navigate to your site's site preferences and under the "Isolation" section, fill in the "S3 Configuration" preference with the following JSON replacing all `<EXAMPLE_NAME>` below:
+Navigate to your site's site preferences and under the "Isolation" section, fill in the "S3 Configuration" preference with the following JSON.

 ```json
 {​​​​​​​